biomarkersParkinson/paradigma/docs/guides/sensor_requirements.md

 ## Important Notes on Validation

 > [!NOTE]
 > The specifications above represent **validated requirements**.
 ParaDigMa has been tested and verified to work correctly with sampling frequencies as low as 50 Hz, with comparable accuracy to 100 Hz baseline.
-Frequencies within ±5% of the target frequency are automatically preserved without interpolation to maintain signal integrity.

 ---